Anniepoo/swiplchrtut/advanced.md

          succ(D,E) | straight.
 ----

 This apparently reasonable constraint operates VERY slowly.
-If you have 7 cards, as in _7 card stud_, it will arrange the cards in **2,520 ways** and rerun the guard for each.
+If you have 7 cards, as in _7 card stud_, it will arrange the cards in **2,520 ways** and rerun the guard for each, since card(A) can be any of 7 cards, card(B) any of the remaining 6, and so on.

 ----
 ?- time(card(2)),card(4),card(3),card(5),time(card(6)).